 Sw.
 Frontside Heelflip

-Every piece of work from Kadetzki is outstanding to say the very least.
-You don’t really need me having to shed light and explain the attention to detail, because his work really speaks for itself!
+Every piece of work from Kadetzki is outstanding, to say the very least.
+You don't need me to shed light and explain the attention to detail because his work speaks for itself!

-But the main focus on his talents here will be the immense paintings that have been created of skaters mid-trick.
+But the main focus on his talents here will be the immense paintings created of skaters mid-trick.

-Kadetzki has the ability to really bring his work to life by making an oil painting from the trick you just threw down!
-Whether it be a trick on a stair set, a ledge, a big gap, or maybe just a simple fast push in an aesthetically pleasing environment, Kadetzki’s got you covered!
+Kadetzki can bring his work to life by making an oil painting from the trick you just threw down!
+Whether it be a trick on a stair set, a ledge, a big gap, or maybe just a simple, fast push in an aesthetically pleasing environment, Kadetzki's got you covered!

 There are many different techniques that Christopher uses to his advantage when it comes to painting someone mid-trick.
-I was extremely honored to witness this first hand and be a part of his work myself where he had painted me doing a trick down the 8 stair, at the Polish memorial back in July this year.
-Now as grateful as I am for all the photos that have ever been taken of me skateboarding, I am especially grateful for this one purely because of how it transformed into a whole new image and the significant amount of time and effort that was put into it.
+I was extremely honored to witness this firsthand and be a part of his work, where he painted me doing the trick down the eight stair at the Polish memorial in July this year.
+Now, as grateful as I am for all the photos that have ever been taken of me skateboarding, I am incredibly thankful for this one purely because of how it transformed into a whole new image and the significant amount of time and effort that was put into it.

 Danny Brown.
 Frontside Kickflip

 The photo used for this one is by far my favorite!
 It also holds a sentimental value because of how personal it felt to have someone take so much time and thought throughout, then after landing that trick you really wanted.
-It's not just an image that you can repost, print, or save to your hard drive… But a real painting!
-It's OG and there is only one!
-I don't know, that just feels so sick!
+It's not just an image you can repost, print, or save to your hard drive… But an actual painting!
+It's OG, and there is only one!
+I don't know; that just feels so sick!